 Freighter William B. Davock, 4468 tons, is caught in the blizzard on Lake Michigan and sinks.
 All 32-33 crewmen aboard perish.
-A 2014/15 investigation by the Michigan Shipwreck Research Association finds that the cause of the wreck was a broken rudder which jammed against the propeller, stripping it and rendering the ship helpless in the face of the wind and sea.
+A 2014/15 investigation by the Michigan Shipwreck Research Association finds that the cause of the wreck was a broken rudder that jammed against the propeller, stripping it and rendering the ship helpless in the face of the wind and sea.

 Several other vessels also are damaged or run aground, for a total of about 59 deaths.
 Two ships go down very near each other.
 Canadian 2227 ton freighter Novadoc runs aground near Pentwater, Michigan and is lost, with all crew saved 36 hours later when a tugboat, the Three Brothers II, goes out and rigs a breeches buoy to the freighter.
 Canadian 4285 ton lumber freighter Anna C. Minch breaks in two during the storm about one and a half miles south of Pentwood.
 All 24 crew perish.

 |The Armistice Day Blizzard leaves classic cars stranded everywhere.|

 November 5, 1940: Jervis Bay Meets Admiral Scheer

 November 6, 1940: San Demetrio Incident